-Ms. Palamountain has managed over 50 Kellogg field research teams conducting market entry analysis for medical technologies in over a dozen countries (Botswana, Brazil, Cambodia, China, India, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Swaziland, Tanzania, Uganda, Vietnam and Zambia).
+Palamountain has managed over 50 Kellogg field research teams conducting market entry analysis for medical technologies in over a dozen countries (Botswana, Brazil, Cambodia, China, India, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Swaziland, Tanzania, Uganda, Vietnam and Zambia).

-Students who enroll in KPPI 973-5 in Winter Quarter will automatically be enrolled in KPPI 973-5 in Spring Quarter.
-Students will earn one credit and receive a grade at the end of Spring Quarter.
-The class meets during the final five weeks of Winter Quarter and the first five weeks of Spring Quarter and requires all students to participate in two weeks of in-country field work between the two quarters.
+Students who enroll in SSIM 673-5 in Winter Quarter will automatically be enrolled in SSIM 673-5 in Spring Quarter.
+Students will earn one credit (.5 in Winter and .5 in Spring) and receive a grade at the end of Spring Quarter.
+The class meets during the final five weeks of Winter Quarter and the first five weeks of Spring Quarter.

-The Medical Technologies in Developing Countries course provides students the unique opportunity to inform the design and launch of medical technologies for developing countries by conducting in-country market research.
+The Medical Technologies in Global Public Health course provides students the unique opportunity to inform the design and launch of medical technologies for developing countries by conducting market research.
 The students' findings will be shared with the developers of the medical technologies, including Northwestern University and several companies and philanthropists.

 **Admittance to this course is by application only.**

-Your accepted application for this class will also ensure that you will be enrolled in KPPI-973-5 in Spring Quarter.
+Your accepted application for this class will also ensure that you will be enrolled in SSIM-673-5 in Spring Quarter.